dart-lang/site-www/src/tools/dart-compile.md

 {{site.alert.end}}

-## AOT snapshots (aot-snapshot) {#aot-snapshot}
+### AOT modules (aot-snapshot) {#aot-snapshot}

-Use AOT snapshots to reduce disk space requirements when distributing multiple command-line apps.
+Use AOT modules to reduce disk space requirements when distributing multiple command-line apps.
 The `aot-snapshot` subcommand produces an output file that's specific to the current architecture.
 For example, if you use macOS to create a `.aot` file, then that file can run on macOS only.
-AOT snapshots are supported on Windows, macOS, and Linux.
+AOT modules are supported on Windows, macOS, and Linux.

 ```terminal
 $ dart compile aot-snapshot bin/myapp.dart